Upper Gastrointestinal Series

 Fluoroscopy is often used during an upper GI series.
-Fluoroscopy is a study of moving body structures?similar to an X-ray ?movie."
+Fluoroscopy is a study of moving body structures ? similar to an X-ray ?movie."
 A continuous X-ray beam is passed through the body part being examined, and is transmitted to a TV-like monitor so that the body part and its motion can be seen in detail.
 In an upper GI series, fluoroscopy allows the radiologist to see the movement of the barium through the esophagus, stomach, and duodenum as a person drinks.

 Why is barium used with X-rays?

-Barium is a dry, white, chalky, metallic powder that is mixed with water to make a thick, milkshake-like drink.
+Barium is a dry, white, chalky powder that is mixed with water to make a thick, milkshake-like drink.
 Barium is an X-ray absorber and appears white on X-ray film.
 When swallowed, a barium drink coats the inside walls of the upper GI tract organs so that the swallowing motion, inside wall lining, function, size, and shape of these organs are visible on X-ray.
 This process shows differences that might not be seen on standard X-rays.
 Barium is used only for diagnostic studies of the GI tract.

 The use of barium with standard X-rays contributes to the visibility of various characteristics of the esophagus, stomach, and duodenum.
 Some abnormalities of the upper GI tract that may be detected with an upper GI series include tumors, ulcers, hernias, diverticula (pouches), strictures (narrowing), inflammation, and swallowing difficulties.

 In addition to barium, the radiologist may use a gas, such as air or a carbonated substance.
 You may be given a powder, tablet, or carbonated beverage that produces gas when swallowed.
 Alternately, you may drink the barium through a perforated straw so that you swallow air with the barium.
 Air or gas will appear black on X-ray film, contrasting with the barium?s white image.
-The use of the two substances, barium and gas, is called a double contrast study.
-The radiologist may use the water-soluble contrast if you have a perforation (tear or hole) of the bowel or esophagus, or for other reasons determined by your physician.
+The use of the 2 substances, barium and gas, is called a double contrast study.
+The radiologist may use the water-soluble contrast if you have a perforation (tear or hole) of the bowel or esophagus, or for other reasons determined by your doctor.

-The purpose of using two contrast substances is to achieve an enhancement of the inside wall lining of the esophagus, stomach, and duodenum.
+The purpose of using 2 contrast substances is to achieve an enhancement of the inside wall lining of the esophagus, stomach, and duodenum.
 As the gas expands the organs (like blowing up a balloon), a barium coating is formed on the inner surface of the organs.
 This technique enhances visualization by sharpening the outline of the inner surface layer of the esophagus, stomach, and/or duodenum, and is useful in diagnosing structural and tissue abnormalities.